-In addition to the various clubs, there are fraternities and sororities on campus.
-International students who are four years or exchange students at Washington College may pledge a fraternity or sorority.
+Women in Business Writers Union In addition to the various clubs, there are two fraternities and three sororities on campus.
+The fraternities are: Kappa Sigma and Phi Delta Theta.
+The sororities are: Alpha Chi Omega, Alpha Omicron Pi and Zeta Tau Alpha.
+Matriculating international students or exchange students staying for a full year at Washington College may pledge a fraternity or sorority.